 Financial assets and financial liabilities with variable interest rates expose The Elliott to cash flow interest rate risk.
-The Elliott is exposed to this risk through its interest bearing long-term debt, which is mitigated through its interest rate swap and its revolving lease line of credit.
+The Elliott is exposed to this risk through its interest bearing long-term debt and capital leases, which is mitigated through its interest rate swap and its revolving lease line of credit.